dillon-mce/Processes/stretch/README.md

 5. **Short answer**: Why is it working?
 How has adding locks fixed the problems you noted in question 1?
 How is overall performance of the application affected?
+   > I'm not totally sure if I've place the locks correctly.
+I thought I would just need to place them around the writing portion, but that was not working, so they are placed around the whole time each process has the file open.
+Since that is pretty much all of each process, it seems to me that this has pretty much made this a serial process, even though we are using multiple processes.

 ## Stretch Goals